mattcam3r0n/precision/notes.md

     * diamond
     * triangle
 * strange illinois results... more testing
-  * wrong results with odd number of files
+  * wrong results when odd number of files
 * refactor search query to use a method? search is killing db cpu.
 * read-only link to share drills
 * assign band members